Holiday, Sabonis lead Pacers past Magic, 111-106

 Brogdon returned after missing the previous four games with a right hip injury.
 He had 11 points, missing all five of his 3-point shots.

 Mo Bamba had 14 points and six rebounds for the Magic.

-Ennis also had 14 points.
+“I’m definitely trending up, but I’ve got to be tougher on myself,” said Bamba, who blocked three shots.

 GARY’S GAINS